microsoft/unityplugins/README.md

 * Install Windows Azure SDK for Visual Studio 2015 from http://azure.microsoft.com/en-us/downloads/
 * Install the latest Microsoft Advertising SDK from http://adsinapps.microsoft.com/en-us/
 * Make sure you install the latest version of nuget  from http://blog.nuget.org/20150902/nuget-3.2RC.html (3.2+) and set its path in the $nuget_exe variable in the build.ps1 script
- * run build.ps1 script in the root folder.
-This will build all the plugins in the various flavors Debug/Release/architecture and place the binaries in the "Binaries" folder in the root of the project.
-It will additionally also copy the newly built DLLs to the Samples and run Unity to export the packages into the UnityPackages folder in the project root.
 * You DO NOT need to use the Cortana package.
 All Cortana functionality is present in the Core plugin and that is sufficient.
 Use the Cortana unity package as a learning sample.

+* Finally, run "Windows Powershell"
-* The build script (build.ps1) is set to stop on any failure.
+* The build script (build.ps1) is a powershell script and is set to stop on any failure.
 The last failure you see is the one that broke the build.
-* Finally, run "Windows Powershell"
-* Run the following in your powershell to allow build script.
+* Run the following in your powershell to allow build script to run.
 Answer 'Y' to the question on allowing unsigned scripts to run.
 		'Set-ExecutionPolicy -Scope CurrentUser unrestricted'
 * run ".\build.ps1" with one of the options